REDi-school-ff22-Data-cycle/twitter-sentiment-analysis/README.md

   4.4 K Nearest Neighbors Classification

 5. Feature Engeneering Techniques

   5.1 Classification

   5.2 Oversampling

 Phase 2: Productionize:

 - Deploy the model in FastAPI (run the model locally)
-- Run the app in Heroku (28.11.22, no more free version).
+- Run the app in Heroku (28.11.22, end of the free version).